petermorlion/RedStarITSite/src/products.md

 My first project here was to rewrite the automation of two blast furnaces in .NET (with a WPF client).
 Previously, it was written in Fortran.
 I led a team of 3 (myself included) and we successfully put the application in production, without major glitches.

+I am currently continuing work on this project for a new blast furnace, while also helping out with a stock-keeping project.

 ## Voedselkalender

 A simple Windows Phone app to easily see what fruits and vegetables are seasonal in which month.